opensensorhub/osh-addons/sensors/positioning/README.md

 # OSH for Positioning

-This repository contains various add-on modules for geolocation and positioning.
+This folder contains various add-on modules for geolocation and positioning.

 This includes drivers for sensors such as IMUs, GPS, etc. but also processing modules for computing location and orientation.